 Congratulations on completing the activities in this tutorial.
 You now have experience with using Derby in both the embedded and client/server architectures.

 With this basic knowledge, you are ready to begin using Derby to address your own specific needs.
-To learn more about this lightweight and powerful tool, refer to the Derby documentation, described in Product documentation for Derby.
+As your next step in learning about this lightweight and powerful tool, visit the Apache Derby Web site.